 - 1 1/2 cups fresh strawberries stems removed

 - 1 1/2 cups water

-- 1/4 cup maple or agave syrup
+- 1/4 cup pure maple syrup or agave nectar to taste

 Combine all ingredients in a blender or food processor and blend until smooth.